ekcode/Mocky/README.md

 It's helpful when you have to request a build-in-progress WS, when you want to mock the backend response in a singleapp, or when you want to test your WS client.

+## Compare upstream branch of mocky
+This branch allows using custom url.
+It's only available on fs mode.

+Gist or mongodb mode, custom url option is not affected so, just generate random string url.

 ## Is Mocky online?

 Yes, Mocky is online, free and unlimited!